What is Free Cash Flow Yield?

 For the unlevered FCF yield, we have an “IF” function saying that if the approach toggle selected is on “TEV”, then the FCFF of $23mm will be divided by the TEV of $250mm.

-If the toggle is set on “Share Price” instead, then the $10.00 share price is multiplied by the 20mm in shares outstanding to get the equity value.
+If the toggle is set to “Share Price” instead, then the $10.00 share price is multiplied by the 20mm in shares outstanding to get the equity value.

 The levered FCF yield formula also contains an “IF” function.
 In the first portion, if the approach toggle is set to “TEV”, then the FCFE of $10mm is divided by the $200mm in equity value.

-The completed model output is shown below.
-The levered FCF yield comes out to 5.1%, which is roughly 4.1% less than the unlevered FCF yield of 9.2% due to the debt obligations of the company.
+The levered free cash flow yield (FCF) comes out to 5.1%, which is roughly 4.1% less than the unlevered FCF yield of 9.2% due to the debt obligations of the company.